justanothertechguy/digit_recognition/README.md

-# Handwritten Digit Recognition using Python
+# Digit Recognition using Python

 Built a prediction model for classifying and recognizing handwritten digits based on training a multi-class